cr0mbly/django-test-model-builder/README.rst

 All these functions do it set the passed value as the function name in an internal dictionary.
 This pattern can be used to create more readable tests.

-Any function prefixed with `with_` is automatically wrapped with a function that returns a copy of the builder for side-effect-free chaining.
+Any function prefixed with :code:`with_` is automatically wrapped with a function that returns a copy of the builder for side-effect-free chaining.

-You can also explicitly define these with_<> on the ModelBuilder subclass to add your own implementation.
+You can also explicitly define these :code:`with_<>` on the ModelBuilder subclass to add your own implementation.

 .. code-block:: python